nielsantosa/craftinginterpreters-nat/README.md

 # Crafting Interpreters

-A Lox implementation using Python (Pylox).
+An interpreter using Lox Language, built on top of Python (Pylox).
 Based on : https://craftinginterpreters.com/